etienne-napoleone/exchange-price-exporter/README.md

 ### Docker

-A docker image is available on docker hub
+A docker image is available on docker hub.

+The default location for the config file is under `/app/.config/toml`.

 ```
 docker run -v myconfig.toml:/app/config.toml settenio/exchange-price-exporter:<VERSION>